Ring of Fire (Northern Ontario): 2019 - 2022

-Noront Sells to Wyloo Metals

 In January 2021, the Australian company Wyloo Metals, announced its intent to acquire a controlling interest in Noront Resources.
 Wyloo’s offer of $0.70 a share (CAD), trumped the competing offer of $0.55 (CAD) a share made by BHP group.
 In March 2022, Noront Resources shareholders, with a 98.9 per cent majority, approved the sale of the Toronto junior miner's mineral assets in the North to Wyloo Metals, for $616.9 million.
 The head of the company, Luca Giacovazzi, noted that de-carbonizing the economy is a priority for Wyloo, stating that the company “started spending a lot of time looking at things like electric vehicles and batteries, and that sort of led us down the path of nickel.”
-The metals company will commit $25 million in a feasibility study to look into building battery material in Ontario, as well as targeting $100 million in contracts with Indigenous communities to create jobs in communities and promising training for Indigenous workers.
+The metals company committed $25 million in a feasibility study to look into building battery material in Ontario, as well as targeting $100 million in contracts with Indigenous communities to create jobs in communities and promising training for Indigenous workers.